-It's the losses that have a profound effect on my development as a trader and remind me to work on minimising the losses and letting the profits run.
-However a trade that comes to mind is one I took back in 2010 on Aurora Oil and Gas (AU1); with a little bit of luck and some knowledge gained, I took a 70% profit and this really allowed me to realise the power of the markets.
+It's the losses that have a profound effect on my development as a trader and remind me to work on minimizing the losses and letting the profits run.
+However a trade that comes to mind is one I took back in 2010 on Aurora Oil and Gas (AU1); with a little bit of luck and some knowledge gained, I took a 70% profit and this really allowed me to realize the power of the markets.

 Can you tell us about your best and worst trades?

 ABC Learning Centres was obviously my worst trade as I bought it with no knowledge and lost everything.
-While the 70% profit on AUT has been a highlight, a recent trade on Silver Lake Resources (SLR) was very rewarding as I spent a lot of time analysing the stock, executed my trading plan flawlessly and took a nice 30% profit, to then watch the stock fall away after my exit.
+While the 70% profit on AUT has been a highlight, a recent trade on Silver Lake Resources (SLR) was very rewarding as I spent a lot of time analyzing the stock, executed my trading plan flawlessly and took a nice 30% profit, to then watch the stock fall away after my exit.